My son's Minecraft obsession is boring me to tears

-There's a big weird stupid thing going on when you have kids.
-A thing where you want them to live their best lives, follow their dreams, grow and develop into their own little person independent of you.
+A big weird stupid thing goes on when you have kids.
+A thing where you want them to live their best lives, follow their dreams, grow and develop into their own little people independent of you.

 But you also want them to like the stuff you like.